Mamunfx/TeamPulse/README.md

 - **Communication Tools**: Built-in messaging and communication tools to enhance collaboration between employees and HR Executives.
 - **Report Generation**: Automated report generation for payroll, attendance, and performance evaluations.

-### Note :  ALl the image are stored in imgbb soo all the resources can take some time to load .
+### Note :  All the image are stored in imgbb soo all the resources can take some time to load .
 Also after clicking Login or Register please wait for a while .
 And those user who is registering with social media they will be visitors only in the website !